pygmy-twylyte/amble/amble_script/docs/dsl_creator_handbook.md

 - Loads identifiers from the target `--data-dir` (defaults to `amble_engine/data`) so it can verify that exits point at existing rooms, trigger references mention valid items/NPCs, spinner IDs exist, etc.
 - Reports each missing reference with file, line/column, and a caret indicator.
 The command exits with code 1 when `--deny-missing` is supplied and at least one issue was found—perfect for CI pipelines.

-Run the linter before compiling to catch typos and outdated IDs early.
+__Note: Because the linter uses the TOML files in the engine's data directory as a reference, the .amble source should be compiled and installed before linting, or you may get false reports on missing cross-references.__

 ---

 ## Triggers

 Triggers drive the bulk of interactive logic.
-They listen for a game event, optionally gate on additional conditions, and execute one or more actions.
+They listen for a game event or particular game state, optionally gate on additional conditions, and execute one or more actions.

 ### Skeleton